Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Results

 Table~\ref{tab:results} summarizes the results obtained by Reactmine and SINDy on a benchmark of even smaller size CRNs presenting different kinds of difficulties.
-The learning velocity traces used in those examples, also including the chain CRN, are detailed in Figures~\ref{fig:reacplot}--\ref{fig:loopplot}.
+The learning traces used in those examples, also including the chain CRN, are detailed in Figs.~\ref{fig:reacplot}--\ref{fig:loopplot}, together with their estimated velocities.
 The loop CRN adds a feedback reaction $E\reac{1}A$ to the chain CRN, leading to the stabilization of all molecular species on some common concentration value.
 Reactmine succeeds in recovering the hidden reactions in forward order, directly with the right kinetics.
-Here again, SINDy recovers some terms of the two first reactions and of the last reaction, but among many other overfitting terms which do not generalize to simulation traces obtained from different initial states, as shown in Figure~\ref{fig:sindy_nogen_loop}.
+Here again, SINDy recovers some terms of the two first reactions and of the last reaction, but among many other overfitting terms which do not generalize to simulation traces obtained from different initial states,(Fig.~\ref{fig:sindy_nogen_loop}).

 The reactant-parallel CRN is just composed of one catalytic reaction, $A+C\reac{1}B+C$, where the catalyst $C$ is produced by two concurrent reactions $D\reac{2}C$ and $E\reac{1}C$.
 Reactmine first infers the preponderant production of $C$ by $D$, then by $E$, after what the reaction catalyzed by $C$ is correctly inferred.
 One can notice that the rate constant first inferred for the reaction $E\reac{}C$ has a small value below its final value by two orders of magnitude.
 The reason is that right after the inference of $D\reac{}C$, reaction $E\reac{1.00}\emptyset$ is inferred prior to $E\reac{0.01}C$.
 The global re-optimization of rate constants has for effect in this case to set to $0$ the rate constant of the second reaction, in favor of the third reaction $E\reac{1}C$ which is thus finally recovered with the right kinetics.
-In this example, SINDy infers a wrong ODE system that does not reproduce the learning trace, even by increasing the number of time points as shown in Figure~\ref{fig:sensitimechainSINDy}.
+In this example, SINDy infers a wrong ODE system that does not reproduce the learning trace, even by increasing the number of time points (Fig.~\ref{fig:sensitimechainSINDy}).

 The product-parallel CRN is the symmetrical case of two concurrent consumptions of the catalyst $C$ with the production of species $D$ and $E$, on which SINDy similarly fails.
-Reactmine first infers the preponderant transformation of $C$ in $E$, then of $C$ in $D$ and then the correct catalysed reaction with little correction of the rate constants by the global optimization phase, as shown in Table~\ref{tab:results}.
+Reactmine first infers the preponderant transformation of $C$ in $E$, then of $C$ in $D$ and then the correct catalyzed reaction with little correction of the rate constants by the global optimization phase, (Table~\ref{tab:results}).